taraxe/akka-http-json-jto-validation/README.md

     } ~
     path("4") {
       post {
-        // for the lazy, use generated Rule/Write entity(as[Message]) { m: Message =>
+        // use generated Rule/Write to read an entity from Json entity(as[Message]) { m: Message =>
           complete(OK -> m)
         }